Kranox21/ChannelMachine/ReadMe.md

 ![Screenshot 2023-08-23 204805](https://github.com/Kranox21/ChannelMachine/assets/11131166/ae8abc2f-deb8-44de-95c0-53fe1452b956)
 - Enable Batch Settings
   - This will determine whether to set Texture input from an array list or indivisual inputs.
-  - This will also determine if Channel Machine should Batch Bake or not.
+  - This will also determine if Channel Machine should Batch Generate or not.

 ![Screenshot 2023-08-23 205050](https://github.com/Kranox21/ChannelMachine/assets/11131166/9a05a817-4af8-4a52-9db4-babf6b420c26)